huner2/Tiny-CTF-Platform/README.md

 * ~~Hint text that can be displayed after a `show` button is pressed on the task pages.~~ Done.
 * ~~Customizable minimum password length requirement~~ Done.
-* ~~CSRF Security~~ Implemented a basic Javascript CSRF security system.
-It is annoying though as pages (other than the index page) that are accessed directly through the url bar, will be treated as CSRF attempts.
+* ~~CSRF Security - Implemented a basic Javascript CSRF security system.
+It is annoying though as pages (other than the index page) that are accessed directly through the url bar, will be treated as CSRF attempts.~~ Removed.
-* More advanced CSRF security
+* ~~More advanced CSRF security~~ Done.

 Contact
 -------